jfmdev/PlainCAT/readme.md

  2. [Re-build the native modules for Electron](https://electronjs.org/docs/tutorial/using-native-node-modules) using `./node_modules/.bin/electron-rebuild` (Linux and MacOS) or `.\node_modules\.bin\electron-rebuild.cmd` (Windows).

- > Currently the only dependency with native code is `nodehun`, the Hunspell library.
+ > Currently the only dependency with native code is `nodehun` (a Hunspell library).

- 3. Launche the app with `npm start`.
+ 3. Launch the app with `npm start`.

 For compile the application and distribute compiled binaries, you can check the [Electron's documentation](https://electronjs.org/docs/tutorial/application-distribution).